gitana/alpaca/README.md

 - New dependency system.
 Dependencies are specified as part of the options json, using the field "x\_dependencies". x\_dependencies is an array of objects, with the following fields:
   - "field" : path to field that is to be checked (no leading slash).
 Use "[]" to indicate all elements of an array.
-  - "values": array of values against which field is checked.
+  - "values": array of values against which _field_ is checked.
-  - "enables": relative path to field that is enabled when field is equal to one of the values.
+  - "enables": array of relative paths to fields that are to be enabled when _field_ is equal to one of the values.
+The path root is the parent of the element indicated by _field_.
+So, dependencies can refer to siblings of the _field_ element, or to elements deeper in the tree.  "[]" can again be used to specify all elements of an array.

   Example.
   ```